trfylh/teenvote/README.md

 # Arizona
 # Arkansas
 # California

-You must be 16 to pre-register to vote.
+You must be **16 or 17** to pre-register, or **18+** to register!

-You must be 18 on or before the next election to vote.
+You must be **18** on or before the next election to actually vote!

 What you'll need:

-1. item1
+1. Your California driver license or California identification card number.
-2. item2
+2. The last four digits of your social security number.
-3. item3
+3. Your date of birth.

 | [REGISTER HERE](http://registertovote.ca.gov/) |